 • For battery transportation and the new EU Battery Directive, refer to "COMPLIANCE WITH GLOBAL STANDARDS" in User's Manual (Introduction).

-Use a battery when configuring an absolute position detection system by using a battery backup type absolute position encoder.
+Use a battery when connecting an HG-KNS/HG-SNS series rotary servo motor to configure an absolute position detection system.
 For configuration of an absolute position detection system, refer to the following.

-Page 110 ABSOLUTE POSITION DETECTION SYSTEM
+Page 101 ABSOLUTE POSITION DETECTION SYSTEM